DaveBerkeley/fpga/dsp/README.md

 Multiple taps can be added, so any FIR filter is possible, up to 256 taps.

+The 16x16 multiplier available on the FPGA does not support signed arithmetic, so any negative audio is inverted before the multiply stage.
+The sign is corrected at the accumulator stage, where any -ve gains are also applied.

+The processor uses a multi-stage pipelined architecture.
+This gives a throughtput of one MAC per clock cycle, allowing hundreds of calculations per audio frame.

 The development board I'm using is the [Icebreaker](https://1bitsquared.de/products/icebreaker).

 The host processor is currently Clifford Wolf's [picorv32](https://github.com/cliffordwolf/picorv32) but I aim to port it to Olof Kindgren's [SERV](https://github.com/olofk/serv).